 If you notice your child has crossed eyes, squints often in order to see or tilts his or her head to see better, you should consult an eye doctor to check for amblyopia.
 Your child may also display poor depth perception or an inability to see in three dimensions as a result of the brain effectively seeing out of only one eye.

-How Would My Child's Amblyopia Be Treated In Your Hemlock & Saginaw, MI Eye Clinic?
+Is Amblyopia Treated In Your Hemlock & Saginaw Eye Clinics?